Class 9 Exam > Class 9 Notes > Science Class 9 > Previous Year Questions - Work and Energy

 Q.4. (a) Define the work done by a constant force.
 Write its SI unit and define this unit.

 (b) A 3000 kg truck moving at a speed of 72 km/h stops after covering some distance.
 The force applied by brakes is 24000 N. Compute the distance covered and work done by this force.
-[CBSE 2016]
+[2016]

-Ans: (a) Work done on an object is defined as the magnitude of the force acting on the object multiplied by the distance moved by the object in the direction of the applied force.
+Ans: (a) The work done by a constant force is defined as the product of the force applied and the distance moved in the direction of that force.
+It can be expressed as:

 final speed u = 0 and force applied by brakes F - 24000 N

-As force of brakes opposes motion we take it negatively, that is F = 24000 N
+As the force of brakes opposes motion, we take it negatively, that is F = 24000 N

 Using the relation v2 - u2 = 2as, we have